 Again, there are many other places, but these usually offer the best deals in my opinion.

 BONUS PRO TIP: I’d recommend going to the super budget-friendly stores first.
 You can get basic cleaning supplies and plastic ware (for lazy days) and storage and organization items.
 For the nicer stuff like your bedding, you can check out the other stores.

 Getting Cash Back While You Shop with Ebates

 First and foremost, I would recommend using Ebateswhen you’re ordering your stuff online so you get some extra cash back in addition to whatever savings the website may offer.
 Ebates also finds and applies any active coupons to your cart when you check out for even more savings!

 *Plus when you use my referral link, you get an extra $10 when you spend $25 (which you will because dorm shopping isn’t cheap, am I right?)

-In case you aren’t sure how Ebates works, or have never heard of it, you can read my article to answer all your questions about Ebates.
+In case you aren’t sure how Ebates works or have never heard of it, you can read my article on how to save money and get cash back with Ebates.

 BONUS PRO TIP #2: Make sure you have a UNiDays account to get student discounts at hundreds of stores, especially if you’re planning on getting more clothes for college.

 Disclaimer: since you’re probably going to have family helping you move, you may want to still get some items before you move in to make it easier for you that way.
 I did a bit of both in my senior year (because I had a lot of stuff from prior years), but I ordered a lot of the new items and had them shipped to the mail room at my dorm.